Friday, June 13, 2025

 Health conditions can affect weight loss in surprising ways.
 For example:

-• Thyroid disorders, like hypothyroidism (affecting 4.6% of Americans), slow metabolism, making it harder to shed pounds.
+• Thyroid disorders, like hypothyroidism (affecting 4.6% of Americans), can slow metabolism, making it harder to shed pounds.

 • Polycystic ovary syndrome (PCOS), present in 6–12% of women of reproductive age, often involves insulin resistance and weight gain.